 CDBG should not provide more than a reasonable return on investment to an owner, given industry rates of return, local conditions, and the risk of the project.
-However, it is difficult to compute return on equity for small business projects.
+However, it is difficult to compute

+Note that the rate of return method is more applicable to real estate transactions than business deals, particularly for smaller projects. return on equity for small business projects.
 The use of standardized publications to calculate rates of return for small businesses is not recommended.
 There are significant variations in the data and there are many anomalies associated with small business which skew results.
 This approach is more applicable to publicly-traded companies or real estate projects.